 CYLINDER STORE – CONSTRUCTION AND GENERAL PRINCIPLES

 All gas cylinders contain gases under pressure and may present a risk of explosion if not safely handled and stored.
 Legislation requires that a site-specific risk assessment is required for each gas cylinder store, refer to The Management of Health and Safety at Work Regulations (6) and The Dangerous Substances and Explosive Atmospheres Regulations (DSEAR).
 Every storage situation must be considered on its merits and special circumstances may necessitate variations on the recommended requirements.
+You can read about our Gasvault here for proper gas cylinder storage.

 Legal and permit requirements